• Recipes

 Amber colored glass baking dish with pork chops and creamed corn.

-These oven-baked pork chops in creamed corn have the perfect balance of sweet creamy corn and savory Italian herbs.
 There are only eight ingredients and a few simple steps in this version of a simple old-fashioned dish updated for today.

 Close up view of pork chops in creamed corn.

 Sometimes you just want something that reminds you of home.
-Whether, it's been a hard day at work or a day when things aren't going quite right, a favorite dish from childhood can make anyone feel better.
+Whether it's been a hard day at work or a day when things aren't going quite right, a favorite dish from childhood can make anyone feel better.

 Jump to: